 Smaller than 1/8 notch: A trowel size smaller than a 1/8″ square notch trowel is usually for glues.
 While I occasionally use glues with some of my installations (Noblebond EXT for example) it’s not very common.
 The manufacturer of the glue will usually have a trowel recommendation for their product.

-Euro notch and slant notch: The Euro notch and slant notch trowels are supposed to be trowels to give more complete coverage.
+Euro notch and slant notch: The Euro notch and slant notch trowels are trowels that are supposed to give more complete coverage.
 The idea is that they form notches in the mortar that are easier to collapse and leave less air pockets.
-I have yet to use one of these types of trowels but they are supposed to do what they advertise.
 However they really aren’t necessary to achieve proper coverage underneath your tiles.
-You can use them if you like and the Euro notch is always listed with a cross reference to which size trowel it compares to.
-For instance, it will say “use instead of a 1/4″ square notch trowel”.

 The proper notch trowel size is important to a successful tile installation.
 This guide should get you started in the right direction.
 If there’s something that hasn’t been covered please let me know in the comments.